 Fried Patty Pan Squash Patties

-Summer squash are mostly water.
-So, just like with potato latkes, if you don’t squeeze out all the liquid you’ll get watery patties that don’t fry well.
+Like with potato latkes, if you don’t squeeze out all the liquid from your patty pan squash you’ll get watery squash patties that don’t fry well.
+You can let the squash drain for a while, but you will still need to actively squeeze out the water.

-Put the grated squash into the center of the towel.
-Pull up the four corners and twist into a ball.
+Squeezing is most effective using a clean kitchen towel.
+Put the grated patty pan squash into the center of the towel, pull up the four corners, twist into a ball, and squeeze.

-Squeeze the squash.
-You will be surprised how much water comes out.
 Squeeze some more.
 Rest your hands and squeeze.
 Give it to someone else and have them squeeze.

 Use a fork or your hands to pull apart the grated squash.
 That way you’ll get an even mix with the flour and other spices before you add the egg.